Vollinger0/esm/readme.md

 - fully integrated to be used with EAH
 - supports a direct starting mode (without launcher), when you're running several instances of the game on one machine.
 - various tools to manage the galaxy
+- esm-taskprocessor.bat - a batchfile that will execute arbitrary commands from a file, so you can schedule non-repeating maintenance tasks and fully automate them

 ### Other
 - hAImster integration